Health and Safety

 What if customers don’t comply and still want to go inside?

-If a person is not exempt, a business owner can tell them that they are not permitted to enter without a face covering.
+If a person is not exempt, a business owner can tell them that they are not permitted to enter without a mask.
 If they enter without consent, businesses can call 311 to report the issue.

-How should businesses manage requests for exemption (eg. medical reasons for not wearing a face covering)?
+How should businesses manage requests for exemption (eg. medical reasons for not wearing a mask)?

 People are not required to disclose which exemption applies or to provide proof of exemption – if someone tells you they are exempt, please be respectful and allow them to enter.